MayKoder/Physics-2_Racing_Game/README.md

 * F4: Camera unfollows/follows car position
 * Arrow keys while camera isn't following car: Move camerafreely through the map.
 * R F while camera isn't following car: Up/down camera

+## Guide to finish the game

+The game is really straight forward, follow the circuit and you will get to the end, think ahead before rushing into a gravity change.<br>